Floorp-Projects/Floorp/tools/fuzzing/docs/fuzzing_interface.rst

 Once you have implemented the two functions, the only thing remaining is to register them with the fuzzing interface.
 For this purpose, we offer two macros, depending on which iteration function signature you used.
-If you sticked to the classic signature using buffer and size, you can simply use
+If you stuck to the classic signature using buffer and size, you can simply use

 ::